Spring bear: Season remains open April 1- May 31. To help you plan your hunt, the 2020 spring bear hunting forecast is now available.

-Most wolves in the state today are in northeast Oregon but a few have dispersed further west and south.
+Today, hunters may encounter wolves in several parts of the state.
 Wolves are protected by state and/or federal law and it is unlawful to shoot them.
 Coyote hunters need to take extra care to identify their target as , especially wolf pups in the mid-summer and fall.
 Please report any wolf sightings or to ODFW using the system.

 Test your identification skills with ODFW’s new .